StudioEtrange/mambo/README.md

 * Access level managed and centralized in organizr2 (dynamic synced between organizr2 and traefik2)
 * Generate an ebook newsletter section into tautulli newsletter
 * Add newsletter functionnality for ebooks
-* Direct API access to sabnzbd
+* API access to sabnzbd
 * Highly based on traefik2 for internal routing
 * Support nvidia transcoding for plex
 * Support Let's encrypt for HTTPS certificate generation